fractal6/fractal6.go/README.md

-# Fractale - self-organization for humans
+# Fractale - self-organisation for humans

 Backend, API, Business-logic layer for [Fractale](https://fractale.co).

-**Fractale** is a platform for self-organization.
+**Fractale** is a platform for self-organisation.
 It is designed around the concept that an organization can be represented as a tree and should follow principles of transparency, governance decentralization and authority distribution.
 A tree divides in branches and form leaves, likewise an organization divides in **Circles** that can have **Roles**.
 Both, circles and roles have an associated descriptive document, called **Mandate**, intended to define its purpose and operating rules.
 Finally, the communication inside the organization is done through **Tensions**, and make the link between users and organizations.
 You can think of a tension as an email, but more structured and more powerful.

 Using Fractale for your organization offers the following capabilities and features:
 * Interactive tree and graph packing organisation chart